If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass – also known as the Go City All-Inclusive Pass.

 It’s an all-in-one discount card that guarantees you free entry to dozens of attractions across the Swedish capital, and has a few organised boat and bus tours thrown in for good measure.

-According to the official website, buying the Stockholm Pass could save you almost 1000 SEK (around US $120) on a three-day visit.
+According to the official website, buying the Stockholm Pass could save you more than 1530 SEK (around US $160) on a three-day visit.
 But is it really worth buying?
-And importantly, will it actually save you a big wad of kronor when you’re trying to see Stockholm’s best bits?
-We ran the figures to find out.

 Wait up!
 What is the Stockholm Pass?

 The Stockholm Pass is a little card that you can carry around in your pocket or wallet.
 Show it at one of the participating attractions in Stockholm – or at the start point of one of the included city tours – and you’ll be waved through with the rest of the paying visitors.

 Once you scan the Stockholm Pass at the first attraction, the time remaining on the card starts running down automatically.
 There is also a mobile version which is even simpler to use.

 The Stockholm Pass includes free admission to some of the city’s top attractions.
 This gives you a good opportunity to cram in lots of sightseeing without worrying about what it costs to get into each attraction.

 Here are some of the places you can access for free with the pass:

 - The Royal Palace